MINUTE medical - Experts for Radionuclide Therapy Vienna

 Information About Vienna

-The Austrian capital is located in the northwest of the country at the junction of the eastern Alpine foothills and the Pannonian Plain.
+The Austrian capital is located in the east of the country at the junction of the eastern Alpine foothills and the Pannonian Plain.
 Its namesake is the small river Wien, but the city is associated with the much larger Danube River that also flows by the city.
 Vienna is divided into so-called districts, so the old town is also the Inner District, around which the other 22 districts are arranged concentrically.
 In 2001 the historic city centre was declared a UNESCO World Heritage Site.

 Benefits Programme on Site